|

 Objects in the archive are always an even number of bytes

-padded with a <newline>, although the size in the header
+with a <newline>, although the size in the header does not

-are valid object files) ar produce an object code library, which
+valid object files) ar produce an object code library, which the

-the linkage editor can use to extract object modules.
-If the
+linkage editor can use to extract object modules.
+If the linkage

-linkage editor needs a symbol table to permit random access to
+editor needs a symbol table to permit random access to the

-the archive, ar must provide it; however, ar does not require a
+archive, ar must provide it; however, ar does not require a symbol

-application that uses ar to extract object code from a library
+that uses ar to extract object code from a library with concern

-with concern for its modification time, since this can only be of
+for its modification time, since this can only be of importance to

-importance to make.
-Hence, since this functionality is not
+make.
+Hence, since this functionality is not deemed important for

 There is at least one known implementation (for a small computer)